Epiphora is described as an ocular condition in which there is abnormal overflow of tears.

 › Dilated Pupils

 › Swelling of the areas surrounding the eyes

 › Swelling of the eyelids

-Veterinarians will require a complete history of your cat which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
+Veterinarians will require a complete history of your dog which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
 Diagnosis is done with a combination of tests.
 These include routine lab examinations and special tests will be conducted to known the underlying cause.
 These are:

 › Physical Examination